gayatri-sa/java-parent-child-pom/README.md

 # java-parent-child-pom
-Java parent child POM example with Maven Profiles Building the parent project with automatically build all the child projects too so you do not need to explicitly build them.
+Java parent child POM example with Maven Profiles

++ Building the parent project will automatically build all the child projects too; you do not need to explicitly build them.
++ The child projects will inherit all the properties of the parent.
+So, any values set in the parent pom will be valid & applicable for all the child poms too.

 # Steps
 ## 1. Create parent project and change the <packaging> to "pom" in the pom.xml.